seshasaisrivatsav/learn-js/notes/react.md

 #### Reusing hooks
 If a hook is used in multiple files, you can export the hook under hooks folder with `use<>` name.
 Import it in components of choice.

+## Context
+- Context is used when we don't want to pass things down in props
+- When react renders a component that subscribes to a context, it will read the current context value from closest matching `Provider` in the tree.

 ### Creating context
 CreatePoopContext.jsx